Skip to main content

 N

-A method of microdosing psychedelics that involves taking a psychoactive substance before bed.
-Nightcap is recommended for people who are particularly sensitive to psilocybin.
-More on the night’s protocol can be found here.
+A method of microdosing psychedelics that involves taking a small dose before bedtime.
+The nightcap protocol is recommended for people who are particularly sensitive to psilocybin and do not want to feel its effects strongly during the day.
+More on the night protocol can be found here.

 O